What is psikat?

 Selection

-• Shift + Arrow keys — begin or extend a selection in any direction
+• Shift + Arrow keys - begin or extend a selection

-• Cmd+A — progressive selection:
+• Cmd/Ctrl+A - progressive selection:

 • From a note column: